Leadership Programs

 School District Leadership

-Upon successful completion of the two-semester program, graduates will receive an Advanced Certificate in School District Leadership and recommendation for New York State School District Leader (SDL) certification.
+Upon successful completion of the two-semester program, graduates will receive an Advanced Certificate in School District Leadership and a recommendation for New York State School District Leader (SDL) certification.

-Program Leader: Marcia Knoll at mknoll@hunter.cuny.edu.
+Program Leader: Nell Scharff Panero at hscharff@hunter.cuny.edu

 The SDL program is a three-course, 12-credit program usually completed in two semesters.
 Under some circumstances, applicants may elect to take all three, four-credit courses in the same semester to complete the program in one semester.
 The courses provide skills, knowledge and application in law and finance, district leadership and an internship at the district level.